mwkorver/lambda-gdal_translate/README.md

 $ rm -rf /tmp/gdal
 ```
 gdal_translate binary will be under ~/gdal-2.2.0/apps with other gdal utility programs.
 Copy it to lamba-gdal_translate/bin/ location that you have git cloned.

+## Setting up your blank Amazon Lambda function

+Go to the console.
+Create a blank node.js 4.3 function.
+Choose an existing Role : lambda_exec_role

+Click on Advanced settings.
+This depends on the details of your data, but for the NAIP data (180MB per geotiff) you will want 320MB and timeout of about 30 seconds.

 ## Updating your own Amazon Lambda function